Wolfie the Seawolf: Appearances in media

 In 2005, Wolfie beat up J.J.
 Jumper, the NCAA's official basketball mascot, during an America East tournament game.

 Wolfie met Al Roker, a weatherman on NBC's Today show, during a live segment in 2008.
 Along with the Stony Brook University marching band, dance team and cheerleading team, Wolfie was featured in a 2010 episode of Extreme Makeover: Home Edition which highlighted in a home in East Setauket, New York.

 Wolfie was one of 17 college mascots to appear in a 2011 commercial for ESPN's College GameDay.
 Stony Brook was the only Football Championship Subdivision school represented by its mascot in the commercial.

 In 2012, a video of Wolfie dancing to "U Can't Touch This" by MC Hammer was named "Web Video of the Day" by ESPN.

 Wolfie marched alongside the Stony Brook baseball team in the 2012 New York City Columbus Day Parade to commemorate the Seawolves' Cinderella run to the College World Series.
 Since 2014, Wolfie regularly marches with the Stony Brook dance team and marching band in the annual Columbus Day Parade.

 On March 15, 2014, Wolfie was involved in a physical fight with Damien the Great Dane, the mascot for the Albany Great Danes, in the first half of the America East Championship game.
 The well-publicized altercation came as Stony Brook faced its longtime New York rival Albany with a bid to the NCAA Tournament on the line.

 In 2020, Ryan Field, an Emmy-winning broadcaster for ABC's Eyewitness News, portrayed Wolfie in a segment.

+For two consecutive years in 2022 and 2023, Wolfie won the SUNY Mascot Madness title for Stony Brook.
+Mascot Madness is the annual competition that brings the State University of New York mascots together in a competition to find out who the fans feel is the best in all of New York.